jdtsmith/org-mac-image-paste/README.md

 # org-mac-image-paste
 Paste images and cropped PDF clips directly into org files on Mac.

-This simple package modifies org-mode so that images (including cropped segments of PDFs) on the clipboard can be _pasted directly into org buffers_, when using emacs-mac.
+This simple package enhances org-mode so that images (including cropped segments of PDFs) on the clipboard can be _pasted directly into org buffers_, when using emacs-mac.